 6 hours | 14.3 kilometers or 9 miles

-Tanzbödeli is the area at the southern end of Lauterbrunnen valley, where you can spot almost all of the villages of Lauterbrunnen altogether in one view.
-That includes Gimmelwald, Murren, Stechelberg, Lauterbrunnen, and even Wengen!
-It’s even more impressive with the expansive sceneries extending from Schilthorn to Birg and Jungfrau massif, left to right.
+Tanzbödeli, located at the southern end of the Lauterbrunnen valley, offers a unique vantage point.
+From here, you can see almost all the villages of Lauterbrunnen in one view, including Gimmelwald, Murren, Stechelberg, Lauterbrunnen, and even Wengen.

-I must say that the hiking trails in Tanzbödeli are scenic, serene, and rustic.
-You will pass several waterfalls, quaint mountain cabins, a thick pine forest, and so much more.
+After taking in the epic view at Tanzbödeli, they descend back to the Lauterbrunnen Valley, ending their journey in Stechelberg.
+The hiking trails in Tanzbödeli are scenic, serene, and rustic.
+You’ll pass several waterfalls, quaint mountain cabins, and a dense pine forest.

-One of the most notable landmarks along the Tanzbödeli hiking trail is the Obersteinberg, a hotel dating to 1880, with views of 300-meter Schmadribachfall and a few glacial cirques nearby.
-Inside Obersteinberg, you can satisfy your tastebuds with alpine delights in a dining hall lighted with kerosene lamps and candles.
-It’s a simple but genuinely one-of-a-kind experience to have.
+One of the most notable landmarks along the Tanzbödeli hiking trail is Obersteinberg, a hotel dating back to 1880.
+It offers views of the 300-meter Schmadribachfall and several nearby glacial cirques.
+Inside Obersteinberg, you can enjoy alpine cuisine in a dining hall lit by kerosene lamps and candles.

-Here is the map and a specification summary of the Gimmelwald to Stechelberg via Tanzbödeli trail:
+The map and a summary of the specifications for the Gimmelwald to Stechelberg via Tanzbödeli trail are as follows:

 Wengen to Kleine Scheidegg via Mannlichen + Fallbodensee